yurright/Harvard-CS50-Repo/DataStructureAndAlgorithms.md

 ## Tree
+- def: a structure where nodes are connected to each other, and there is a way(and only one way) to go from the root node to every other node in the structure"
 - similar to linked list, but in linked lists each node can only be linked to one other node, in a tree **a node can be linked to multiple nodes**
+- root node: node without parent
 - no two references that head to the same node!!! image below is **NOT A TREE**!:
 ![not a tree](https://github.com/yurright/Harvard-CS50-Repo/blob/main/resources/not-a-tree.png)